mnot/I-D/draft-nottingham-plan-b.md

 To allow a site to express its preferences about how specific applications are to treat their content, an identifier for the application needs to be chosen (in the above example, 'examplesearch') and the syntax and semantics of its directives need to be defined (in the example above, 'widgets=?0' to enable or disable the 'widgets' feature).

-This specification creates an IANA registries for application identifiers and directives to facilitate easy discovery of these artefacts.
-It is expected that applications that consume data obtained by crawling the Web will register specific controls for their features (including but not limited to the entire application itself) in this registry.
+This specification creates IANA registries for application identifiers and directives to facilitate easy discovery of these artefacts.
+It is expected that applications that consume data obtained from the Web will register specific controls for their features (including but not limited to the entire application itself) in this registry.

 However, this specification does not mandate registration.
-It is expected that non-technical regulation (e.g., competition regulation) might play some role in encouraging or even requiring certain applications to register appropriate controls for their features.
+It is anticipated that non-technical regulation (e.g., competition regulation) might play some role in encouraging or even requiring certain applications to register appropriate controls for their features.

 ## Interaction with AI Preferences